ADirin/OTP1_LectureMaterial/Introduction_To_SEP.md

 - Welcome to the  Software Engineering project course!
 This project-based course provides a comprehensive introduction to software engineering principles, with a focus on practical application through a series of weekly lectures, Home and in-class assignment in addition to **project assignments.**
 - The course is designed to equip you with essential skills in **software development**, **project management**, and **agile methodologies**.

-# Software Engineering Basics: Project-Based Course

-## Course Textbook
+## Relavent Textbook specially for the first two weeks
 - The electronic version of the course textbook:
   **Ian Sommerville, *Software Engineering*, 10th edition**
 - The official glossary of Software Engineering terminology by IEEE